pszufe/HIF-standard/README.md

 - If a hypergraph is, for instance, directed, the edge direction will be contained in the incidences record with keyword "direction".
 - Isolated nodes and empty edges are entries in "nodes" and "edges" which are not present in the incidences.
 - This schema explicitely describes all items in the schema using json objects and typing.
 This is a verbose presentation making it faster to instantiate than list-based schemas requiring a parser.

-### Table of contents for this folder

-This repository is organized into three folders:
-* `examples`: This folder contains examples of higher-order datasets in the HIF standard.
-For details of its contents, see the [README](/examples/EXAMPLES.md).
-* `schemas`: This folder contains all schemas used for specifying the HIF standard.
-For details of its contents, see the [README](/schemas/SCHEMAS.md).
-* `scripts`: This folder contains scripts for checking that datasets match the HIF standard.
-For details of its contents, see the [README](/scripts/SCRIPTS.md).

 - *validate_hif.py*: This Python command line executable checks whether a JSON file matches the HIF standard.
 All errors print to the command line.
 More details on running this are in the [next section](#validate-files-against-the-hif-standard).